-Performed at the final stage of testing at the LACRIS Norwalk office in conjunction with the County LACRIS team together with not more than seven ABIS agency locations designated by County Project Manager.
-These tests will also confirm the Solution's readiness for production including software installation and Configuration, database backup, database recovery, database syncing, rollback, failover, scalability, reliability, System performance, security, and where necessary, perform regression testing.
+These tests are performed at the final stage of testing in conjunction with the County's CFMB team at the SCC Location and no more than 47 NLRS agency locations designated by County Project Manager.
+These tests will also confirm the Solution's readiness for production, including software installation and configuration, database backup, database recovery, rollback, failover, reliability, System performance, security, and, where necessary, perform regression testing.
 It also tests the County's Business Continuity Strategy (Disaster Recovery) [refer to Subtask 9.1 (Final Test Plan) below].